rinocloud/rinocloud-matlab/README.md

 ### metadata

-Metadata should bee in the form of key-value pairs and should be passed to the upload function as a MATLAB structure array.
+Metadata should be in the form of key-value pairs and should be passed to the upload function as a MATLAB structure array.

 ### parent